davidslusser/django-handyhelpers/docs/source/features.rst

 ----------
 The InAnyGroup permission mixin will restrict access based on request method and user group.
 User can be in ANY required group.

+optional: When settings variable MESSAGE_ON_PERMISSION_DENY is set to True, an alert will be sent via messages and redirect will be to the HTTP_REFERER instead of redirecting to the LOGIN_URL.

 Usage:
     Add as mixin to class definition and put the following in your viewset:

 .. code-block:: python

+    from handyhelpers.permissions import InAnyGroup

+    def MyView(InAnyGroup, View):
         permission_dict = {'POST': ['site_admins'], 'GET': ['site_admins', 'site_operators']}

 ..